layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 ### Volume Mapping
+By default, data written or changed inside your Docker container is **not persistent**!
+For some containers that's perfect, but for most you'll have at least *some* data that you want to keep hold of (e.g. if you're running a database server, you want to keep the files that represent the actual database).

-A Docker volume allows persistent data storage for your container between redeployments, as redeploying a container will destroy all the data contained within it.
-A Docker volume is a directory on your server that you map onto a directory within the container.
-The container while able to read and write to that directory, cannot access anything above that directory.
+A Docker volume is a directory on your server that you mount to a directory inside the container.
+The container can read and write to that directory, but cannot access anything above it (such as its parent directory).

-Please disregard the error message.
-This warning is due to Docker volumes not being backed up by the Plesk Backup Tool.
-Your volumes will be backed up according to your servers backup license and schedule, as backing up the server will necessarily include backing up your Docker volumes.

-You must use absolute paths in both entries.
+!
+You must use absolute paths for the Host and Container volume paths

-/Server/Directory > /Container/Directory

-Below we have a mapping for

-/var/lib/docker/volumes/valkeycache > /var/lib/valkey.
+!!!!
+We recommend to save all of your Docker volumes under `/var/lib/docker/volumes` (which is their usual location) on the server (Host) side.

+In the example below, we mount a server directory at `/var/lib/docker/volumes/valkeycache` to `/var/lib/valkey` inside the container, which allows us to retain the `/var/lib/valkey` data across Valkey redeploys (e.g. updating Valkey version).

 ![Screenshot of volume mapping with server directory /var/lib/docker/volumes/valkeycache on the left and container directory /var/lib/valkey on the right.
 There is a blank entry showing greyed out text with Host on the right and Container on the left](volumes.png "volumes")

+!!!
+Docker volumes are excluded from backups created by Plesk's own backup tools; but your entire Layershift Managed VPS (including any Docker volumes) is backed up according to your selected [backup plan](../backups/full-filesystem-backups#retention-period-and-freq).

 ### Environmental Variables
 Below you can examples of port, volume and environmental variable mapping.